We have consistently written about how annual performance reviews (done traditional way) rarely provide any value in today’s dynamic work environment.

 Feedback from multiple sources & over a period of time

-Rather than doing annual or even semi annual reviews, make them more frequent.
+Rather than doing annual or even semi-annual performance reviews, make them more frequent.
 Gather these feedback items from multiple sources, not just managers.
 This will allow you to get rid of (to an extent) the recency & confirmation biases.

-Additionally train people to provide feedback along with as much context as possible.
-That lets you see the big picture down the line, when the feedback is being analysed.
+Additionally, train people to provide feedback along with as much context as possible.
+That lets you see the big picture down the line when the feedback is being analyzed.

 Measurable goals that are tracked more frequently